-Companies creating net new jobs in some of South Carolina's economically distressed counties will benefit from a corporate income tax moratorium.
+Service-related companies that meet the requirements for a Jobs Tax Credit and are creating net new jobs in certain of South Carolina's economically distressed counties will benefit from a corporate income tax moratorium.
 Companies that qualify for the moratorium will be able to entirely eliminate their state corporate income tax liability for a period of either 10 or 15 years.
 In order to qualify, at least 90% of the company's total investment in South Carolina must be in a county where the unemployment rate is twice the state average.
 The length of the moratorium depends on the number of net new full-time jobs created.
 Companies creating at least 100 net new full-time jobs in a five-year period qualify for a 10-year moratorium, and companies creating at least 200 net new full-time jobs in a five-year period qualify for a 15-year moratorium.
 The moratorium period begins once a company meets the required job target.